 VITALIZE your system daily with QORE Essentials, a proprietary blend of proven healing herbs from Asia for enhanced energy and protection.

 OPTIMIZE your wellbeing each quarter with a body cleansing with QORE Detox, or boost your immune system with QORE Defense.

-I’ll leave it up to you study why this is on the Qivana website yourself.
+I’ll leave it up to you study why this is on their website yourself.